-The Museum has the Rotunda dedicated to Mr. Luis A. Ferré Aguayo, the Salvador Brau and Asencio Amphitheater where plays, recitals and workshops are presented, among others.
-Outdoor terrace and ample parking.
-The staff works in favor of culture, art, the history of the distinguished heroes of our town and our beautiful island, fostering historical interest for all generations, creating an educational environment to enrich the intellect of each human being.
+The Museum has the Rotunda dedicated to Mr. Luis A. Ferré Aguayo, the Salvador Brau and Asencio Amphitheater where plays, recitals, and workshops are presented.
+It has an outdoor terrace and ample parking.
+The staff works dedicated in favor of culture, art, the history of the distinguished heroes of Cabo Rojo and Puerto Rico, fostering historical interest for all generations and creating an educational environment to enrich the intellect of whoever goes there.

 Address: Cabo Rojo 00623

 Hours:Hours: Monday to Friday 8:00 a.m. to 4:30 p.m.